pscally1005/pscally1005.github.io/_posts/recipes/protein/2023-04-16-caramel-candy.markdown

 - coconut oil
 Description: These caramel candy bars are a healthy take on a Twix or Snicker's bar.
 They feature a <a href='/misc/protein'>protein</a> based shortbread, and <a href='/misc/fruit#banana'>banana</a> dessert hummus filling (based off my <a href='/recipes/banana-bread-hummus'>Banana Bread Hummus Spread</a>), and are topped with melted chocolate.
 To me, these taste way better than an actual candy bar, and they're not just empty <a href='/misc/calories'>calories</a>.
 Instructions:
-- In a medium bowl, mix together the base layer ingredients (applesauce, almond milk, honey, vanilla, almond extract, salt, and casein.
+- In a medium bowl, mix together the base layer ingredients (applesauce, almond milk, honey, vanilla, almond extract, salt, and casein).
 Line a 9" square pan with parchment, and press the dough into it.
 Freeze to harden
 - <center><img src='/assets/Food/Protein Powder/Caramel/caramel-1.jpg' alt='' class='instruction-image'></center>

 - Combine the filling ingredients (chickpeas, almond butter, banana, whey, almond extract, salt, and liquid stevia/monk fruit) together in a food processor.
 Make sure to drain and rinse the can of chickpeas.
 If you're using a standard 15.5 oz can, you should have about 125g of chickpeas in the food processor, after the liquid is drained (since you're only using half the can)